 Back to the story of Rod and Sweet Charity.
 When she arrived, just ahead of the financial crash of the Florida scope dealer I bought her from, Scopetronix, I was impressed.
 Fresh out of the box, she was a pretty little thing.
 I had opted for the ETX 125 PE, the no longer produced “Premier Edition,” and she sported some cosmetic and functional changes and improvements compared to earlier 125s.

 Most noticeable was her tube.
-Rather than the subdued blue of earlier ETXes, the PE 125s, and the smaller ETXes as well, had their tubes silkscreened with color astro-images.
-In Charity’s case, the North America Nebula with its profound pinks and reds.
+Rather than the subdued blue of earlier ETXes, the PEs had their tubes silkscreened with color astro-images.
+In the case of 125s like Charity, the North America Nebula with its profound pinks and reds.
 I’ve been told she’s “gaudy” and “tarted up,” but I think she is beautiful.
 Heck, the renowned Questar 3.5’s tube is emblazoned with a Moon map which looks just as cheesy/gaudy to me.

 More important—all telescopes, like all cats, are black in the dark—were Charity’s functional improvements.
 ETXes, all of them, the 90, the (now discontinued) 105, and the 125, were originally equipped with near-useless tiny finder scopes.
 With the PE edition, Meade changed to a much more practical zero-magnification red dot finder.
 But the red dot finder on Charity was more than just a finder.
 This was Meade’s once-trumpeted LNT (Level - North Technology) finder.